John N. Shaw Award

 - The Architect of Record, the Engineer of Record and/or the Educational Facility Planner must be a member in good standing of the Association for Learning Environments and a member of the MWGL Region.

 - The project must have been constructed in one of the following locations: States of Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, Wisconsin, or the province of Ontario, Canada.

 - Projects to be considered are those that have been completed within two (2) years preceding the submittal.

-The submission consists of two parts:
+The submission consists of three parts:

 - The application forms and the electronic portfolio

 The electronic portfolio requirements will be accepted by electronic transmittal to Donna Robinson, CMP

 , no later than 5:00 pm on Friday, March 15, 2019